phillyslick/philaspice/README.md

 REMAINING:
-email accounts - set up mailer to and from. make it so unstocked spices appear on front
+email accounts - set up mailer to and from.
 STILL NEED TO DECIDE WHICH UPS SERVICE GOING TO USE...
 SET ON EXPENSIVE ON RIGHT NOW - change to cheapest i guess... webmaster tools and search and shutff footer stuff